iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

 ## Adversarial Test Data and Adversarial Training Data

-Our key equation (Eqn. \ref{eq:variance}) also reveals _why_ adversarial test data and adversarial training data exist and _how_ mechanistically they function.
+Our key equation (Eqn. \ref{eq:variance}) also reveals _why_ adversarial test data and adversarial training data exist (at least in linear regression) and _how_ mechanistically they function.
 For convenience, we repeat the equation:

 $$
 \begin{equation*}